© Crown copyright 2018

-- Health and Social Services Trusts in Northern Ireland
+- health and social care trusts in Northern Ireland

 3.1 If your total payments are less than the qualifying amount

-HM Revenue and Customs (HMRC) will treat you as not making a profit or loss for the year, so you do not pay tax or Class 4 National Insurance on your caring income.
+HM Revenue and Customs (HMRC) will treat you as not making a profit or loss for the year, so you don’t pay tax or Class 4 National Insurance on your caring income.

 You should fill in a tax return and claim qualifying care relief on the ‘Self-employment (short)’ pages.

-If you have other income, for example from employment or savings, you will have to pay tax in the normal way.
+If you have other income, for example from employment or savings, you’ll have to pay tax in the normal way.

-You cannot claim expenses or capital allowances if you use qualifying care relief.
+You can’t claim expenses or capital allowances if you use qualifying care relief.
 For more information on capital allowances, see Helpsheet 252 Capital allowances and balancing charges.